geerlingguy/ansible-role-haproxy/README.md

       - 'ssl-default-bind-ciphers ABCD+KLMJ:...'
       - 'ssl-default-bind-options no-sslv3'

-A list of extra global variables to add.
-One string per line in the resulted haproxy.cfg.
+A list of extra global variables to add to the global configuration section inside `haproxy.cfg`.

 ## Dependencies

 None.